 “It can be uncomfortable to talk to your friends about your financial situation,” Tayne says.
 “You certainly don’t have to give all the details of your finances, but if your friends continue to try to get you to do things you can’t afford, you may need to spell it out for them a little more.
 If they’re truly your friends, they’ll value spending time with you more than any specific activity.”

 Be realistic with yourself

 You may never be able to afford space polo.
 But when your friends understand your situation, they should be sympathetic enough of your financial goals to do some cheaper activities with you next time.
 And if they aren’t, maybe you need to start making some new friends.
-The last thing you want is a weekly game of space polo to leave you relying on personal personal loans, credit cards, or cash advances to get by.

 To read more about how to socialize on a budget, check out these other posts and articles from OppLoans: